bitcoin/bitcoin/README.md

 License
 -------

-Bitcoin Core is released under the terms of the MIT license.
+Particl Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/bitcoin/bitcoin/tags) are created regularly to indicate new official, stable release versions of Bitcoin Core.
+[Tags](https://github.com/particl/particl-core/tags) are created regularly to indicate new official, stable release versions of Particl Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).